c-seabra/express/README.md

 - pick `parcel`
 - pick whatever project setup you need - react, angular, vue, typescript/no typescript etc
 - company name - `WebSummit`
+- if you need to use this app outside of the single-spa container copy webpack.config.build.js from `frontends/bulk-assign`